 The event is committed to encouraging equality, diversity and inclusion among all participants and eliminating discrimination.

 Our first event would not have happened without the support of Dawlish Town Council and resources available through them.
-In order to run and safeguard future events, three volunteer Wildlife Wardens, Dave Hutton, Scott Williams and Gill, formed Turn the Tide Teignbridge Community Interest Company (CIC).
-We are members of Community Action Groups Devon
+In order to run and safeguard future events, we formed Turn the Tide Teignbridge Community Interest Company (CIC).
+We are members of Community Action Groups Devon.

 Scott moved to the UK and settled in the South Hams with his parents as a child, and enjoyed watersports, geology, and catering.
 He did a Catering Management HND and worked in Hospitality before swapping his licensee as a Publican for Publishing.
 After creating magazines for kids, then editing a UK festivals scene website he took over the publication of Reconnect - the free Devon community magazine featuring nature, sustainability, arts, rewilding, energy, community and wellbeing.
 With his passionate interest in environmental activism, he became a volunteer Wildlife Warden with Action on Climate in Teignbridge.
-Together with Dave, Scott organised the first Turn the Tide.
+Scott helped organised the first Turn the Tide 2022.
+In June 2024, Scott was co-opted to be an independent councillor for Dawlish Town Council.
+Scott is also the founder of WADE (Waterways around the Dawlish Environment).

 Get in touch here - info@turnthetidefestival.uk